stresslimit/sld-custom-content-and-taxonomies/README.md

 # Change log

+= 1.6.2 =

+Add support for taxonomy names with underscores or dashes, like we did for type in v.1.6

+= 1.6.1 =

+Somehow our nice default for menu_poition got lost, so we added it back

 = 1.6 =

 Add better support for post types with more than one word (e.g. 'Research Projects'), can now be declared with - or _ between words and the label will be adjusted accordingly.
 So we can do: